BIP at FH Dortmund in March 2025

-In the frames of the Erasmus+ Blended Intensive Program (BIP), 60 students from partner universities of the Dortmund University of Applied Sciences and Arts in the Euclides Network successfully took part in two international Master’s block weeks in March 2025.
+Within the framework of the Erasmus+ Blended Intensive Program (BIP), 60 students from partner universities of the Dortmund University of Applied Sciences and Arts (FH Dortmund) in the Euclides Network successfully took part in two international master’s block weeks in March 2025.

-During these block weeks, students not only were studying and learning the provided materials but also were intensively involved into the networking and project work with the other students.
-As an advantage of such events, students are able to gain the international experience, by solving the practically relevant tasks together with the students from other cultures and countries, and eventually get new connections and friends.
+During these block weeks, students were not only able to engage with the provided materials, but were also involved in networking and the project work with the other students intensively.
+As an advantage of such events, students were able to gain international experience by solving the practically relevant tasks together with the students from other European partner universities.
+A further advantage of such an academic and international exchange is the chance to build new connections and even friendships eventually.

 Automotive Systems Block Week